Unpaid Leave Policy (up to three months)

 4.3 During a period of unpaid leave taken by a member of the Aberystwyth University Pensions Plan (AUPP), all contributions will cease.
 The member can make arrangements with the provider to pay any contributions that employees would have paid had they not been absent.

-4.4 Members of the USS Pension Scheme will need to follow the guidance set out on the HR website.
+4.4 Members of the Universities Superannuation Scheme (USS) will need to follow the guidance set out on the USS website.

 5.1 If the employee does not return to work at the end of the period of approved unpaid leave, and no communication has been received from the employee to explain the reason for this, then the employee may be treated as having resigned.
 The HR Department will, in all instances, write to the employee concerned to ascertain the position before confirming that employment has ended.

 6.1 Employees who take unpaid leave will be entitled to return to the same position.
 Where this is not possible, alternative employment, on similar (no less favourable) terms and conditions, may be offered except in the situation that their post is made redundant whilst they are on leave.
-The Procedure for Redeployment and Redundancy will be applied in such situations.
+The Redeployment Policy and Procedure will be applied in such situations.

 7.2 During their unpaid leave, employees are expected to comply with any university requirements with regards to confidentiality, financial regulations and intellectual property.